 She was a finalist in the Opera Grand Rapids Young Vocalist Competition (2013) and won the Expectation Prize at the Vissi d´Arte International Competition (2016).

 She takes a strong interest in Baroque music.
-She participated in the Baroque School of Music in Holešov (2016 and 2017) where she was selected as a soloist in St. John´s Passion (Bach).
+She participated in the Baroque School of Music in Holešov (2016 and 2017) where she was selected as a soloist in St. John´s Passion (J.S.
+Bach).
 She also studied at the Bach Meisterkurs 2017 in Leipzig.

 She has a natural affinity for New Music and enjoys working with contemporary composers.
 During her undergraduate work, she premiered numerous works by her colleagues in the composition department.
 To perfect her interpretation of contemporary music, she took a year of composition classes during which time her composition was selected to be performed at WMU´s New Sounds Festival in 2013.
 She continues her work with contemporary composers in the Czech Republic and collaborated with Ensemble Terrible in 2017.

-Under the auspices of Opera Studio Praha, she is currently preparing a recital tour of the songs of Vítězslava Kaprálová and Bohuslav Martinů which will have its premiere in the United States in the Fall of 2017.
+Under the auspices of Opera Studio Praha, she prepared a recital tour of the songs of Czech composers Vítězslava Kaprálová and Bohuslav Martinů which had its premiere in the United States in the Fall of 2017.
 Along with pianist Andrea Mottlová, she founded Duo KaM which specializes in songs of the 20th and 21st century.